Skip to main content

 Tjaka's high-energy bangers create a contemporary Indigenous experience like no other.

 Brothers Geoff and Jake Fabila are descendants of the Jabirr Jabirr tribe in the Kimberley, Western Australia.
-Joined by best mate Felix Fogarty, this Brisbane-based trio fuse electronic beats and rap to create a mix of funk, reggae and dance.
+Joined by best mate Felix Fogarty, this Brisbane-based trio fuses electronic beats and rap.
+They create a mix of funk, reggae, and dance.

 Band members of Special Features band - performers at Valley Fiesta 2025.